Calibration-free single-frame super-resolution fluorescence microscopy: Results and Discussion

 \section{Results and Discussion}

 We applied our calibration-free convolutional neural network (CFCNN) to fluorescence intensity images of terrylene molecules at various concentrations embedded in a polyvinyl alcohol (PVA) layer.
 These images were acquired using a fluorescence microscope, schematically shown in Fig.~\ref{fig:expsetup}.
 The sample is illuminated by an excitation laser through a high numerical aperture oil-immersion objective lens, and the emitted fluorescence is collected by the objective and detected by an sCMOS camera.
+For details on the experiment, please refer to subsection A of the Methods.
 Due to the high molecule density and overlap of their PSFs, obtaining a super-resolved counterpart for the single dense camera image poses a significant challenge for traditional super-resolution methods.
-For details on the experiment, please refer to subsection A of the Methods.

 Following the experimental setup, the camera image is processed by our CFCNN model.
 This deep-learning approach is calibration-free due to its unique methodology.
 The input to our model is a single intensity image, and the output is an upsampled, high-resolution reconstruction.
 The model is based on a convolutional neural network trained exclusively on synthetic data.
-This allows for the model to learn across a vast range of optical system parameters, covering configurations that would be impossible to obtain experimentally at such a scale, and eliminating systematic errors inherent in experimental measurements.
+This enables the model to learn across a vast range of optical system parameters, covering configurations that would be impossible to obtain experimentally at such a scale, and eliminating systematic errors inherent in experimental measurements.
 Additionally, our network is not constrained to a single specific optical configuration.
-Instead, it is trained on diverse combinations of noise levels, PSF profiles, numerical apertures, and other system parameters.
+Instead, it is trained on diverse combinations of noise levels, PSF profiles, and other system parameters.
 This broad training scope enables the model to generalize effectively across various experimental conditions, making it robust both to variations in optical setup parameters across different systems and to variations within a single field of view, including aberrations, non-uniform background distributions, and other spatially varying changes.
-For further details on the CFCNN architecture and its training, please refer to the Methods, subsection B.
+For further details on the CFCNN architecture and its training, please refer to the Methods, subsection B, and our code and data public repository \cite{zenodo}.